nokia/sros-ansible/README.md

 * Operation replace is currently not supported

 ### MD MODE
-To have the NETCONF plugin working, it is required that PR [#65718](https://github.com/ansible/ansible/pull/65718) is integrated.
+To have the NETCONF plugin working, PR [#65718](https://github.com/ansible/ansible/pull/65718) has been integrated into `ansible:devel`.
+So the change should become active as part of the next Ansible release, which is Ansible 2.10.

+PR [#65991](https://github.com/ansible/ansible/pull/65991) is tracking the backporting of this fix into Ansible 2.9.